What really happened to Malaysia Airlines MH370 in 2014?

 The FBI reconstructed the deleted data from Captain Shah's home flight simulator with a Malaysian government spokesman indicated that "nothing sinister" had been found on it.
 However, it was later reported by the media that among deleted flight paths performed on the flight simulator, investigators found a flight path into the Southern Ocean where a simulated landing was made on an island with a small runway.

-By the time the airplane dropped from the view of secondary transponder-enhanced radar, it is likely, given the fact that the two pilots were acting together, that one of them was out of action or dead, or had been locked out of the cockpit.
-Primary-radar records later indicated that whoever was flying MH370 must have switched off the autopilot, because the turn the airplane then made to the southwest was so tight that it had to have been flown by hand.
+By the time the plane dropped from the view of secondary transponder-enhanced radar, it is likely, given the fact that the two pilots were acting together, that one of them was out of action or dead or had been locked out of the cockpit.
+Primary radar records later indicated that whoever was flying MH370 must have switched off the autopilot because the turn the aeroplane then made to the southwest was so tight that it had to have been flown by hand.
 Whoever was at the controls may have deliberately depressurized the airplane.
-At about the same time, much if not all of the electrical system was deliberately shut down.
+At about the same time, much, if not all, of the electrical system was deliberately shut down.
 The reasons for that shutdown are not known.
 But one of its effects was to temporarily sever the satellite link.

-During the turn, the airplane climbed up to 40,000 feet, which was close to its limit and the passengers would have experienced some g‑forces and it could be possible that the reason for the climb was to accelerate the effects of depressurizing the airplane, causing the rapid incapacitation and death of everyone in the plane.
+During the turn, the plane climbed up to 40,000 feet, which was close to its limit, and the passengers would have experienced some g‑forces, it could be possible that the reason for the climb was to accelerate the effects of depressurizing the aeroplane, causing the rapid incapacitation and death of everyone in the plane.

 An intentional depressurization would have been an obvious way to subdue passengers and other crew.
 In the cabin, the effect would have gone unnoticed but for the sudden appearance of the drop-down oxygen masks and perhaps the cabin crew’s use of the few portable units of similar design.
 None of those cabin masks was intended for more than about 15 minutes of use during emergency descents to altitudes below 13,000 feet, they would have been of no value at all cruising at 40,000 feet.
 The cabin occupants would have become incapacitated within a couple of minutes, lost consciousness, and died because of a lack of oxygen.